SuperJarek/Site-Blocker-for-chrome/README.md

 # SiteBlocker extension for Google Chrome
 An open source, site blocking/filtering extension for Google Chrome.
+Version 0.1.0.

 ## How to install?
 - Download the full directory